abinit/abinit/doc/tutorial/spin.md

 ```

 The total magnetization being zero we can question how do we know we have magnetic order?
-Indeed, the DOS will not be useful since the net we have as many up and down electrons.
+Indeed, the DOS will not be useful since we have as many up and down electrons.

 We can however look at the integrated magnetization around each atom to have an
 indication of the magnetic moment carried by each atom: